-But then once you have done all of the above, the tough question of how to sell them for comes into your mind.
-There are a lot of factors to consider.
+But then once you’ve done all of the above, the tough question of how to sell them comes into your mind.

 Who Is Your Target Audience?

-For instance, if you are looking to sell your beats more to video creators, you may want to use YouTube or Instagram to promote your content and drive traffic to your site.
+For instance, if you’re looking to sell your beats more to video creators, you may want to use YouTube or Instagram to promote your content and drive traffic to your site.

-If, however, you are looking to promote your tracks to artists, you may decide to use SoundCloud.
+If, however, you’re looking to promote your tracks to artists, you may decide to use SoundCloud.
 The rate you sell your tracks or the way you bundle them may be determined by this factor.